occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 and the "type" field contains the fully-qualified name of the class which makes it more difficult to move without loosing backward compatibility.
 Also your domain events might not be serializable to JSON without conversion.
 For these reasons, it's recommended to create a more custom mapping between a cloud event and domain event.</div>

-To see what the attributes means in the context of event sourcing refer to the [CloudEvents](#cloudevents) documentation.
+To see what the attributes mean in the context of event sourcing refer to the [CloudEvents](#cloudevents) documentation.
 You can also have a look at [GenericApplicationServiceTest.java](https://github.com/johanhaleby/occurrent/blob/occurrent-{{site.occurrentversion}}/application/service/blocking/src/test/java/org/occurrent/application/service/blocking/implementation/GenericApplicationServiceTest.java) for an actual code example.